 The hotel has a series of events from DJ nights, film screenings in the courtyard, wine tastings and more.

 Leafy courtyard terrace, ping-pong room, bikes to borrow (DKK100 for four hours, DKK150 for the whole day), small boutique, free WiFi, plug adaptors available on request.
 In rooms: TV with Chromecast, writing desk, bathrobes on request and minibar.
 The Family Room has a Playstation 4 too.

 Our favourite rooms

 All rooms are dressed to impress – some bright with pattern and colour, others a touch more haute hygge – so whichever you book, you’ll feel like you’re sleeping in a fashion shoot.
-The Junior Suite is the stand-out for its terrace (if you’re on the ground floor) or panoramic view of Copenhagen’s skyline (if you’re on the top floor), and families will be very comfortable in the Triple or Family rooms.
+The Junior Suite is the stand-out for its panoramic view of Copenhagen’s skyline, and families will be very comfortable in the Triple or Family rooms.
 Courtesy of its central location, we'd recommend requesting a room near the back if you're looking for something a little quieter.

 There’s no spa on site, but Coco’s got your back… They’ve partnered with Ara'Kai beauty for face-focused preening, Aire Ancient Baths for Roman-style soaking (curiously housed in the former Carlsberg factory), Studio 41 Pilates for lengthening stretches and Vesterbronx Gym, where guests can get a day pass for a reduced DKK60.

 While the Danes might tend to just-so minimalism in their style, your suitcase will be packed to the max once you’ve loaded up on exquisite tailoring, elegant homewares and chi-chi accessories.